mirafedas/translator/README.md

 ## Project name: Translator to non-existing languages

 [Demo](https://mira-tic-tac-toe.herokuapp.com/)
-> This is a translator to Yoda, Minion and pireate languages.
+> This is a translator to Yoda, Minion and pirate languages.
 Input any word in English to see the translation.

 ## Tech stack